royalstream/TFRecordCore/README.md

 # Requirements
 .NET 5.0

 Tested under Windows 10 and macOS.
-It's reasonable to assume it should work unmodified under Linux distros supporting .NET 5.0
+It's reasonable to assume it should work unmodified under Linux distros supporting .NET 5.0/6.0

+# Using .NET 6.0

+Change the target framework in the project file.
+It just works.

 # NuGet Dependencies
 - [Crc32.NET](https://www.nuget.org/packages/Crc32.NET)